MosieQAdventures/Japanese-Alphabet-Flashcards/README.md

 # ReactNativeApp
+**Japanese Flashcards with Hiragana/Katakana and Kanji.**

+Kanji fetched from API so internet connection is required.

 App created in React Native.

-Japanese Flashcards with Hiragana/Katakana and Kanji.

-Kanji fetched from API so internet connection is required.

 to be continued...